In this post, you are going to discover the 11 BIGGEST travel problems that plague many backpackers and how to avoid these mistakes!

 Travel burnout is a real bitch.
 Backpacking is EXHAUSTING; it doesn’t have to be, but the harder you push (particularly solo offbeat budget backpacking) the more you’ll feel the weariness.
 Whether you’re trying to jam too much into your trip or you’re trying to juggle a tiny budget, the constant flow of the adventure can wear you down.

 It’s important – nay, CRUCIAL – that you recognise the signs of burnout in yourself.
 When you start to feel it, take a break.
 Pushing past the limits of your physical and mental health is good for a time – there’s growth in that – but if you find yourself about to keel over before another long hitch, it’s time to treat yo’ self!

 Get yourself a comfy room for a few nights to reduce some stress while travelling.
 Binge-watch some Netflix, eat cake, smoke a few Scooby Dooby Doos, and pay back some sleep debt.
-When you’re feeling burnt out… that’s the time to enter the ganja bubble!
+When you’re feeling too tired from travelling to keep travelling… that’s the time to enter the ganja bubble!

 8. Underpreparing vs. Overpreparing

 Ah yes, the two classic backpacker archetypes: the over-preparer who rocks out of the airport terminal with a notarised binder of an itinerary in hand, and the under-preparer who shows up in a new country not even knowing what the currency is.

 Over-preparing for your trip is a tried-and-true travel issue.
 There’s just so much to see and so little time!
 When you have a set travel route though, it’s hard to budge from that and FOMO gnaws at your innards like a little rat-

 What if I miss out?
 What if this delightfully spontaneous adventure takes me away from my itinerary route?